AlexeyMK/alexeymk.com/_posts/2023-11-28-should-this-be-an-ab-test.md

 Similarly, fixing a typo or other “obviously good, obviously tiny” fixes don’t need to be A/B tested.
 Test setup has a small but non-trivial cost.
 Don’t waste your time on tiny changes - just do it.

-**A good A/B test** will help answer the “how exactly” of executing a high level strategy - IE, you know you want to sell sassy t-shirts, but should they cost $20 or $30, or should your models be male or female.
+**A good A/B test** will help answer the “how exactly” of executing a high-level strategy - IE, you know you want to sell sassy t-shirts, but should they cost $20 or $30, or should your models be male or female.
 The work required to get a test ready to run should take somewhere between a few days and a couple of months; any more than that, and you’re making a strategic investment and should treat it accordingly.

 ## Question 2: Is it ready for prime time?